Official websites use .gov

 • Advisory Council to Support Grandparents Raising Grandchildren released a report to Congress in 2021 that included best practices, resources, and other useful information for grandparents and other older relatives raising children.
 In 2022, the council collaborated with the RAISE Family Caregiving Advisory Council to release the National Strategy to Support Family Caregivers.

 • The Grandfamilies & Kinship Support Network offers technical assistance to government agencies and nonprofit organizations in states, tribes, and territories to help them collaborate and work across systemic boundaries to improve their supports and services to grandfamilies and kinship families.
 This network does not provide services or supports directly to grandfamilies and kinship families.
+For a snapshot of network activities, please see 2021-2024 Grandfamilies & Kinship Support Network Milestones.

 • The National Caregiver Support Collaborative (NCSC) is a multifaceted initiative to increase the recognition, support, and inclusion of family, kin, and tribal caregivers across the country, resulting in measurable improvements in the capacity of the network to assess caregiver needs, provide supportive services, collect data, and — most importantly — support the well-being of caregivers and the people receiving care.